 Her work has been featured by CNN, NPR, Vox, NET magazine, and Entertainment Weekly.

-She currently works with the creative folks at Netlify and lives in Phoenix, Arizona with her husband Clay and their two dogs, Boomer and Helo.
+She currently works with the tiny team at ui.dev and lives in Phoenix, Arizona with her husband Clay and their two dogs, Boomer and Helo.